Sometimes conventional IVF – leaving the sperm and egg to do their thing in our laboratory – needs a helping hand.

 Sperm DNA damage can be quickly improved by making simple lifestyle changes such as reducing alcohol, smoking and drug use.

 Couples can be advised to start with ICSI treatment rather than IVF, saving valuable time and cost by avoiding inappropriate treatments.

 The test can highlight a potential reason for recurrent miscarriages, giving hope for future pregnancies.

 Factors such as stress, smoking, alcohol, recreational drugs, obesity and other avoidable lifestyle elements can affect sperm quality.
 Even healthy sperm have some DNA damage, but it’s the amount of damage that matters.

 Recent tests have shown that up to 80% of men with unexplained infertility have problems in their sperm DNA – problems that can only be detected using the SpermComet® test.

 As well as going a long way to diagnose unexplained infertility, sperm DNA damage has also been linked to recurrent miscarriage.

-Samples will be taken and processed in our laboratory, then transferred to Lewis Fertility Care, which undertake the SpermComet® Test on our behalf.
+Samples can be taken at one of our clinics in Cambridge, Colchester and Norwich.
+Processed in our laboratory, the sample is then transferred to Lewis Fertility Care, which undertakes the SpermComet® Test on our behalf.